Ak62007/Task_Allocation_AI_Agent/Readme.md

 **API Key not found**
 - Ensure your `.env` file is in the root directory
-- Check that `OPENROUTER_API_KEY` is spelled correctly
+- Check that `TOGETHERAI_API_KEY` is spelled correctly
 - Verify your API key is valid on OpenRouter

 **Model not supported error**
 - Use one of the supported models listed above
-- Check OpenRouter for model availability
+- Check TogetherAI for model availability

 ### Getting Help